Firm Tied to Team Biden Looks to Cash In on COVID Response

 “Capitalizing on their influential networks and drawing on their deep industry knowledge and experience,” the firm’s website says, “Pine Island’s Washington, D.C. partners work in tandem with the investment team to source deals, conduct analyses, win bids, close transactions, and directly advise the companies in which we invest.”

-The firm raised $218 million for its new SPAC, which is specifically looking to invest in “defense, government service and aerospace businesses,” according to the prospectus.
-And one specific area of government contracting it hopes to plumb for new business lies in the government’s response to the coronavirus.
+The firm raised $218 million for its new SPAC, which is specifically looking to invest in “defense, government service and aerospace businesses,” according to the prospectus, which was amended and re-issued on Nov.
+13. And one specific area of government contracting it hopes to plumb for new business lies in the government’s response to the coronavirus.

 “We further believe COVID-19 will be a tail wind for the sector in the long-term as federal, state and local governments implement new tools and services that heavily depend on inter-agency connectivity while constrained budgets will benefit from operational efficiency and automation, for which government services are well positioned to deliver,” its filing reads.